fg24davies/portfolio/week_4.md

 #### Thursday 25/03/2021

-- AIM: To go over a few week1 and week2 principles to address knowledge gaps
+- AIM: To go over a couple week1 and week2 principles (class interaction, dependency injection) to address knowledge gaps
 - PLAN: Practicals in 1:1 with a coach
-- EVIDENCE:

-#### Friday 26/03/2021

-- AIM:
-- PLAN:
-- EVIDENCE:
+- EVIDENCE: I feel more comfortable with the role of classes.
+The 1:1 also helped me pinpoint areas of learning that I need to work out and appreciate what I have learnt.

 ### Weekly Reflection

 What went well?
+During this week, we were introduced to SQL and databases.
+I enjoyed the SQL practicals and the idea of querying the database.
+I also feel happy to set up a database and testing environment.
+Chitter Challenge I focussed on the TDD process so I am pleased with this.

 What can I improve on?
+The relationships between tables within my database.

 |Key:     ||